spacetelescope/jwst/docs/jwst/stpipe/devel_step.rst

 There are three ways a step's results can be written to a file:

-1. Implicitly when a step is run from the command line
+1. Implicitly when a step is run from the command line or with `Step.from_cmdline`

 2. Explicity by specifying the parameter `save_results`